Archangels

 That source distinction matters for the reader because protection only becomes trustworthy after the page has shown which claims belong to scripture, which belong to later devotion, and which belong to modern symbolic practice.

-Michael, guardian care, and protection prayer are different lanes
+Michael, guardian care, and protection prayer are different categories

 The figures do not contribute the same kind of protection.
 Michael belongs to conflict and courage, guardian traditions speak more personally about care, Angel of the Lord passages raise source-specific questions, and protection prayers turn the theme into practice.

-Keeping those lanes separate prevents the page from treating every protective image as Michaelic warfare or every anxious moment as a spiritual threat.
+Keeping those categories separate prevents the page from treating every protective image as Michaelic warfare or every anxious moment as a spiritual threat.

 Protection figures compared